redox-os/book/src/porting-applications.md

 Dependencies added in the `build.dependencies` data type can be dynamically linked (if the `DYNAMIC_INIT` function is used) or statically linked (if the `DYNAMIC_INIT` function is not used), while dependencies added in the `package.dependencies` data type will be installed by the build system installer or package manager.

-Mixed Rust programs have crates ending with `-sys` to use bundled or system C/C++ libraries.
+Mixed Rust applications have crates ending with `-sys` to use bundled or system C/C++ libraries.

 If you want an easy way to find dependencies, see the Debian stable [packages list](https://packages.debian.org/stable/allpackages).

 You can search them with Ctrl+F, all package names are clickable and their websites is available on the right-side of the package description/details.

-- We recommend to use the FreeBSD dependencies of the program if available because Linux dependencies tend to contain Linux-specific kernel features not available on Redox (unfortunately the FreeBSD package naming policy don't separate library objects/interpreters from build tools in all cases, thus you need to know or search each item to know if it's a library, interpreter or build tool)
-- Debian packages are the most easy way to find dependencies because they are the most used by software developers to describe "Build Instructions" dependencies.
-- Don't use the `.deb` packages to create recipes, they are adapted for the Debian environment.
-- The Debian naming policy use dashes as separators in packages with custom options (program or library variant) enabled (program-variant), check the source package to be sure
-- The recipe `PATH` environment variable only read build tool recipes declared in the `build.dev-dependencies` data type or the host system's `/usr/bin` directory, it can't read the `/usr/lib` and `/include` folders because the Linux library objects don't work on Redox.
-- The recipe support recursive dependencies, thus you don't need to specify a dependency two times if some dependency already provide it
-- Don't add build tools in the `build.dependencies` data type, check the [Debian](https://packages.debian.org/stable/build-essential) and [Arch Linux](https://archlinux.org/packages/core/any/base-devel/) meta-packages for a common reference of build tools.
-- The compiler will build the development libraries as `.a` files (objects for static linking) or `.so` files (objects for dynamic linking), the `.a` files will be mixed in the final binary while the `.so` files will be installed out of the binary (stored on the `/lib` directory of the system).
-- Linux distributions add a number after the `.so` files to avoid conflicts on the `/usr/lib` folder when packages use different API versions of the same library, for example: `library-name.so.6`.
-- You need to know this information because each software is different, the major reason is the "Build Instructions" organization of each program.

-If you have questions about program dependencies, feel free to ask us on the [Chat](./chat.md).
+If you have questions about application dependencies, feel free to ask us on the [Chat](./chat.md).

 ### Bundled Libraries

-Some programs have bundled libraries, using CMake or a Python script, the most common case is using CMake (emulators do this in most cases).
+Some applications have bundled libraries, using CMake or a Python script, the most common case is using CMake (emulators do this in most cases).

-The reason for this can be control over library versions to avoid compilation/runtime errors or a patched library with optimizations for specific tasks of the program.
+The reason for this can be control over library versions to avoid compilation/runtime errors or a patched library with optimizations for specific tasks of the application.

 In some cases some bundled library needs a Redox patch, if not it will give a compilation or runtime error.

-Most programs using CMake will try to detect the system libraries on the build environment, if not they will use the bundled libraries.
+Most applications using CMake will try to detect the system libraries on the build environment, if not they will use the bundled libraries.

 The "system libraries" on this case is the recipes specified on the `build.dependencies = []` section of your `recipe.toml`.

 To determine if you need to use a Redox recipe as dependency check if you find a `.patch` file on the recipe folder or if the `recipe.toml` has a `git =` field pointing to the Redox GitLab, if not you can probably use the bundled libraries without problems.

-Generally programs with CMake use a `-DUSE_SYSTEM` flag to enable the "system libraries" behavior.
+Generally applications with CMake use a `-DUSE_SYSTEM` flag to enable the "system libraries" behavior.

 ### Environment Variables